Penske Entertainment

 Lundgaard makes the most of every opportunity to take Indy GP victory

-Christian Lundgaard made the most of every opportunity presented to him on Saturday as the Dane took the second IndyCar Series victory of his career and the first for Arrow McLaren in 2026.
+Christian Lundgaard made the most of every opportunity presented to him as the Dane took the second IndyCar Series victory of his career on Saturday and the first for Arrow McLaren in 2026.

 Starting fourth, Lundgaard and the No. 7 Chevy crew were flawless on race strategy, with pit stops, and on track, where a thrilling pass ripped the lead away from Team Penske’s David Malukas, who finished second in the No. 12 Chevy.
 Graham Rahal completed the podium in the No. 15 Rahal Letterman Lanigan Racing Honda.

-Polesitter Alex Palou led with ease for the first 23 laps, but a misunderstanding by his Chip Ganassi Racing team — who thought there was a full-course caution for Alexander Rossi’s stalled car when it was only a local yellow — saw Palou and Andretti Global’s Kyle Kirkwood stay out while Lundgaard and Malukas pitted.
+Polesitter Alex Palou led with ease for the first 23 laps, but a misunderstanding by his Chip Ganassi Racing team – who thought there was a full-course caution for Alexander Rossi’s stalled car when it was only a local yellow – led to Palou and Andretti Global’s Kyle Kirkwood stay out while Lundgaard and Malukas pitted.

 The Sonsio Grand Prix got off to a messy start as the back of the field packed up and Rinus VeeKay made contact and broke his front wing.
 On the run to Turn 1, Palou on the harder primaries was able to hold onto the lead, but behind him, Felix Rosenqvist tapped Pato O’Ward and caused both to spin.
 Scott Dixon and Caio Collet were also collected in the mess, and other drivers were forced to take avoiding action by driving onto the grass.
 Full course caution on lap 1.